-Clinical counseling: Students may take advantage of individual counseling sessions, group counseling, couples' counseling, and professional referral to ongoing or specialized care within the community.
+Clinical counseling: Students may take advantage of individual counseling sessions, group counseling, couples' counseling, family counseling and professional referrals to ongoing or specialized care within the community.
 The most common presenting concerns among our clientele include relationship issues, depression, anxiety, adjustment issues, trauma and substance misuse.
 Some students choose to enter into treatment with a clinician and some students utilize the center for Brief Treatment.
 Other students find they only need a couple of visits for guidance and support.

-Crisis intervention: The Counseling Center offers immediate response to students, faculty, and staff members in the case of a mental health emergency.
+Crisis Services and intervention: The Counseling Center offers immediate response to students, faculty, and staff members in the case of a mental health emergency.
 The Counseling Center staff are available to respond to crises on the Portland and Gorham campuses during business hours (between 8 a.m. and 4:30 p.m.
 Monday through Friday) when classes are in session and during most breaks.
 Services are available at LAC on Thursday.
-The Center coordinates care with local crisis response service agencies and other providers to assure that situations receive a prompt, effective response.
-After hours, and on holidays and weekends, crises are responded to by Cumberland County Crisis Services at 207-774-4357 (774-HELP).
+The Center coordinates care with local crisis response services and other providers to assure that situations receive a prompt, effective response.
+After hours, holidays and weekends, Cumberland County Crisis Services

 Consultation: University Counseling Services staff often consult with members of the university community to assist them in working with students who may be experiencing a mental health crisis.
 The Counseling Center assigns a counselor each day who is available to consult with faculty and staff.

 Outreach: Throughout the year, the staff seek out opportunities to engage with the student population, and in turn are sought out by members of USM faculty and staff for their expertise.
 We routinely participate in New Student Orientation and Resident Assistant training.
-We utilize an online stresses and Depression Questionnaire to identify students at risk.
+We offer Suicide Awareness and Overdose Prevention trainings.
 Other initiatives include guest-speaking engagements in the classroom, participation in panel discussions, and the development of awareness programming for the residence hall population.

-Training: The Counseling Center is a training site for master's and doctoral interns.
+Clinical Training Center: The Counseling Center is a training site for masters’ level and doctoral interns.
 Our graduate interns enjoy a broad-based training experience, and provide quality services to USM students under the close clinical supervision of the Center's staff members.
 To learn more click here: Clinical Training